Benchmarking my portfolio

 When it comes to benchmarking my Canadian dividend stock portfolio, I think a decent benchmark for me is one of the oldest ETFs around: ETF XIU.

 This ETF holds Canadian banks, telcos, utilities, energy and industrial stocks, similar to my individual stock holdings – companies that have paid and raised their dividend consistently over the recent years.

-The last time I checked (in preparation for this post) the five year total return for the ETF was about 6.5%.
+- The last time I checked (in preparation for this post) the 5-year total return for IXU was about 6.5%.

 My thoughts about benchmarking

-At the end of the day, I think monitoring your portfolio against a benchmark can help you understand if the portfolio you’ve designed will meet your long-term investment objectives, but more importantly call out any market underperformance for the financial advice you’re paying for.
-The challenge in using any benchmark data against your portfolio is accuracy – benchmarking will not accurately account for your risks taken (to earn investment returns to date) and the composition of assets within a benchmark is subject to change (as will the asset mix in your portfolio) over time – so it’s just a performance tool for a point in time – and nothing more.
+At the end of the day, I think monitoring your portfolio against a benchmark can help you understand if the portfolio you’ve designed will meet your long-term investment objectives, but more importantly call out any major market underperformance for the financial advice you’re paying for.

-Another issue with benchmarking is the time period selected.
-Meaning, critics of this post will likely point out five years is too short to suggest any meaningful success for my portfolio.
+- Benchmarking is a lagging indicator.
+Some critics of this post will likely point out five years is too short to suggest any meaningful success for my portfolio.
 That’s fine.
-However with 20 years of benchmarking data, that’s a longer period.
-If I find out I’ve underperformed the Canadian market significantly over that period, then it’s too late really for my portfolio.
+However with 20 years of benchmarking data, that’s a longer period, but if I find out I’ve significantly underperformed the Canadian market over that period, then it’s too late really for my portfolio.
 I’ll be in retirement.

 What’s your take on using a benchmark?
 Do you know how your DIY portfolio is doing?